nbogojevic/midea-beautiful-air/README.md

 The library works only Midea dehumidifiers supporting V3 protocol.
 Both appliances with and without ion function are supported.

-Some examples of supported dehumidifiers (tested):
+Some tested examples of supported dehumidifiers:

 * Comfee MDDF-20DEN7-WF
 * Inventor Eva Ion Pro Wi-Fi 20L

-It may work with other Comfee, Inventor, Pro Breeze WiFi dehumidifiers.
+It may work with Comfee, Inventor, Pro Breeze WiFi, as well as other Midea WiFi dehumidifiers.

 ## Dehumidifier data